-The smaller engines are also more economical, with the potential for around 40mpg compared to around 33mpg for the flagship.
-It's possible that an even more powerful Z4 M will join the range above the M40i, bringing even more power and improved performance, but as BMW concentrates on high-performance models like the BMW M2, this looks increasingly unlikely for the slow-selling Z4.
+The smaller engines are also more economical, with the potential for around 40mpg compared to just 35mpg for the flagship.
+There were rumours that an even more powerful Z4 M would join the range above the M40i, bringing even more power and improved performance, but as BMW concentrates on high-performance models like the BMW M2, this looks increasingly unlikely for the slow-selling Z4.

 Overall, the latest BMW Z4 is exactly what you'd expect a Z4 to be.
 Its maker proclaims it as the sportiest, most driver-focused Z4 yet, and that's certainly the case.
 However, the world has moved on since the Z4's old-fashioned roadster recipe was first published, and greater driving excitement is delivered by its lightweight, turbocharged four-cylinder rivals.